ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 Because they are not used in the vanilla Generation IV games, there are a number of **move effect scripts** which do not actually invoke any **move effect subscripts** or side effects.
 These move effect scripts are named in DSPRE (with a `Dummy` prefix) as the intended use, but require hex edits to function as intended.

 The process to fix these move effect scripts is relatively straightforward, involving copying the move effect script of a similar functional move and substituting in the correct parameters.

 For example, move effect script `012` is intended to increase the user's Speed stat by one stage, a side effect that does not occur in the vanilla Generation IV games (in isolation).

-- As with the others, move effect script `012` currently contains only the basic move effects (to determine critical hits and calculate damage).
-In hex this appears as: `26 00 00 00 0F 00 00 00 E0 00 00 00`
+As with the others, move effect script `012` currently contains only the basic move effects (to determine critical hits and calculate damage).

+In HGSS, move effect script `012` can be inspected by unpacking `/a/0/3/0` and opening `0_12.bin` in a hexeditor, which appears as: `26 00 00 00 0F 00 00 00 E0 00 00 00`.
-- Replacing it with the below will set the move effect script to raise the user's Speed stat by one stage (in line with the DSPRE description): `32 00 00 00 07 00 00 00 02 00 00 00 11 00 00 40 E0 00 00 00`
+- Replacing it with the following will set the move effect script to raise the user's Speed stat by one stage (in line with the DSPRE's description): `32 00 00 00 07 00 00 00 02 00 00 00 11 00 00 40 E0 00 00 00`.
-- The `11 00 00 40` section can be understood by looking at another similar move effect script.
-For example, the move Harden uses move effect script `011`, which appears as `32 00 00 00 07 00 00 00 02 00 00 00 10 00 00 40 E0 00 00 00` (the relevant section being `10 00 00 40`).
-- The relevant section that is replaced is formed of two parts, the first two bytes are the effect ID, the last two bytes are the target parameter.
-    - Take the first part, `10 00`, which is a hexadecimal value in little-endian (so flip it to get `00 10`).
-In decimal, that would be `16`.
-    - Look at the [list of **move effect subscripts**](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/generated/battle_move_subscript_ptrs.txt) (or "side effects").
-    - This list is zero-indexed, meaning the first **move effect subscript** entry has an ID of `0`.
-If we look at which entry would have an ID of `16`, we would see [`MOVE_SUBSCRIPT_PTR_DEFENSE_UP_1_STAGE`](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/generated/battle_move_subscript_ptrs.txt#L17).
-    - Following that is [`MOVE_SUBSCRIPT_PTR_SPEED_UP_1_STAGE`](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/generated/battle_move_subscript_ptrs.txt#L18), which would be **move effect subscript** `17`, or `11` in hexadecimal (`11 00` in little-endian).
+- The `11 00 00 40` section is responsible for invoking the effect that raises the user's Speed by one stage.
+- The first two bytes (`11 00`) corresponds to the move effect subscript.
+This is a hexadecimal value in little-endian format, so it should be flipped around (`00 11`) before being converted to decimal (`17`, or move effect subscript `17`).
+- If we take a look at the [list of move effect subscripts](https://github.com/pret/pokeheartgold/blob/d11b7ef7917d435334d3372edad0792a3bbbb7a3/include/constants/battle_subscript.h#L303) found in the HeartGold Decompilation project, we can see that move effect subscript `17` corresponds to `MOVE_SUBSCRIPT_PTR_SPEED_UP_1_STAGE`, the effect that raises the Speed stat by one stage.
-    - Now, the second part (`00 40`) determines the target parameter.
-Usually you will see `00 40` when the effect should apply to the user, and `00 80` when the effect should apply to target.
-Other values may be used but go beyond the scope of this guide for now; see the table below:
+- The other two bytes of that section (`00 40`) determines the target parameter.
+Usually you will see `00 40` when the effect should apply to the user (such as this case), and `00 80` when the effect should apply to target.
+Other values may be used but go beyond the scope of this guide; see the table below:

 |  On-Hit |   User  | User (On-Hit) |  Target | Target (On-Hit) |
 |:-------:|:-------:|:-------------:|:-------:|:---------------:|
 | `00 20` | `00 40` |    `00 60`    | `00 80` |     `00 A0`     |

 <details>
 <summary>Hex Elements Identifying Stat Changes</summary>